European Reference Networks

 European Reference Networks (ERNs)

-The ERNs are one of the greatest achievements of the rare disease community in Europe.
+The European Reference Networks (ERNs) are one of the greatest achievements of the rare disease community in Europe.
 They are virtual networks connecting healthcare providers (HCPs), professionals, and patients across the EU/EEA and aim to tackle rare diseases and complex conditions requiring highly specialised treatment by pooling knowledge and resources and thereby improving diagnoses and treatment for patients with a “Share.
 Care.
 Cure.” approach.
 Using technology and telemedicine, the networks join up the information and expertise scattered across the EU, ensuring that information travels to the patient.

 While there is still much work to do, the ‘birth’ of 24 ERNs has been a landmark moment in the history of European voluntary cooperation in the field of health with the potential to change millions of lives.
 They have already improved the healthcare management of patients with rare diseases and complex conditions throughout Europe by facilitating knowledge generation and sharing, care coordination, and exchanging of best practices concerning diagnosis, establishing new ways to reduce unfavourable outcomes for patients, improving and innovating the quality of care provided by expert healthcare professionals and their teams, and subsequently diminishing the cumulative cost for society.